SparkleFaerieCoder/SpotifySongApp/README.md

   react-native: 0.63.2 => 0.63.2

 * **Note**: As explained in the React Native documentation, unexpected issues could arise if you previously installed a global react-native-cli package\_

+### Spotify

+In order for the app to fetch data from Spotify, you need to authorize your application by [Registering Your App](https://developer.spotify.com/documentation/general/guides/app-settings/#register-your-app) and obtaining the Client ID and established callback.

 ## Usage